 In the modern age, a company website is a necessity for every business – no matter how big or small.
 With so many options available, choosing a website designer can be overwhelming.
 Whether you are starting fresh or looking to update an existing website, there are some key things to follow in ensuring your business ends up with a polished, functional, and effective website.
 Keep reading to learn how to choose a web designer that will get you results.

 Know What You Want in a Website

 Do you want a simple landing page with a few links or something that can handle online purchases?
 Do you want your website to help grow your business, or is it intended to act as a static online presence?
 Do you want the ability to make updates yourself, or would you rather have a web design company manage updates?
-Knowing the answers to these questions up front will help web designers narrow down the selection.
+Knowing the answers to these questions upfront will help web designers narrow down the selection.

 Inspect Their Online Portfolio

 Any qualified web design company will provide a portfolio of past work via their website.
 Peruse this to determine their strengths and weaknesses and for ideas of what you’d like to see on your website.
 Determine their customer retention rate and ask for references.
-If a web design company doesn’t have a good website of their own, stay away!
+If a web design company doesn’t have a good website of its own, stay away!

 Ask the Technical Questions

 Once you’ve narrowed down which web design companies are the best fit for your business, it’s time to ask a few essential questions to determine which one is best suited to your needs and to help protect yourself from potential future problems.

 - Who will be responsible for managing my site?